Information in AdS/QCD: mass spectroscopy of isovector mesons: Concluding remarks and perspectives

 \section{Concluding remarks and perspectives}

 DCE Regge trajectories represent a successful approach to mass spectroscopy, in approaches of AdS/QCD.
 Here the four isovector meson families were scrutinized in this setup.
 Their underlying information entropy content played an important role in deriving the mass spectra of the next generation of isovector meson resonances, with a higher excitation level.
 To accomplish it, a shift of the quadratic dilaton (\ref{devia}) was used.
 One of the advantages of using DCE-based techniques is that the computational apparatus is simple when compared to other phenomenological approaches of AdS/QCD, including the lattice one.
 Another purpose of the DCE approach for isovector mesons is the interpolation of their experimental mass spectra of already detected states in PDG \cite{pdg}, to derive the mass spectra of the next generation of isovector meson resonances.
-This is implemented by the concomitant analysis of the DCE Regge trajectories Eqs. (\ref{itp1} -- \ref{itp4}) and (\ref{itq11} -- \ref{itq14}), pairwise respectively to the $\Upupsilon$, the $\psi$, the $\omega$, and the $\phi$ isovector meson families.
+This is implemented by the concomitant analysis of the DCE Regge trajectories Eqs. (\ref{itp1}) -- (\ref{itp4}) and (\ref{itq11}) -- (\ref{itq14}), pairwise respectively to the $\Upupsilon$, the $\psi$, the $\omega$, and the $\phi$ isovector meson families.
+As the DCE is equivalent to the information chaoticity carried by a message, one can additionally interpret the isovector meson families as byproducts of experimental multiparticle production processes.
+In high-energy collisions encompassing quarks and gluons, chaos in QCD gauge dynamics may set in, and only particles in final states can be measured.
+The chaotic profile of collisions that produce isovector meson excitations can be then quantified by the loss of information at the end of the collision processes.
+This quantitative aspect was here shown to be encompassed by the DCE, providing experimental determination by the derived mass spectra of isovector meson states with higher excitation numbers.